About the Disabilities Law Program

 PAAT serves individuals with disabilities experiencing legal barriers to access to assistive technology devices and services.
 Assistive technology includes durable medical equipment, wheelchairs, communication devices, and other disability-related aids.
 Individuals of all ages with significant disabilities are eligible for services under PAAT.

-Detailed priorities for PAAT can be found here: FY24 PADD, PAAT, and PATBI Priorities
+Detailed priorities for PAAT can be found here: FY25 PADD, PAAT, and PATBI Priorities

-PAIR – Protection and Advocacy of Individual Rights
+PAIR – Protection and Advocacy for Individual Rights

 PAIR serves individuals with a severe physical or mental disability that is not considered developmental, or that occurred after the age of 22.